Integrated Ocean Drilling Program Archive

 Marine Geology Data

-All DSDP core data, all historic (pre-JANUS) core data from Legs 101-129 of the ODP, and all ODP prime core data in tab-delimited form, are available for free on-line download from NGDC.
+All non-moratorium DSDP, ODP, and IODP core data, including historic (pre-JANUS) core data from Legs 101-129 of the ODP, are available for free on-line download in tab-delimited form.

 Two composite DSDP data reports published by NGDC as part of the World Data Center Report series are also available (see links at left).

 CD-ROM versions of the DSDP core data for Legs 1-96